Harvey Weinstein pleads not guilty to new indictment in sex assault case

-NEW YORK -- Movie mogul Harvey Weinstein has pleaded not guilty to an indictment that adds two new charges of predatory sexual assault to his upcoming New York trial.
+NEW YORK -- Movie mogul Harvey Weinstein pleaded not guilty to a new indictment Monday that includes revised charges of predatory sexual assault, a development that caused the judge to delay the start of his trial until early next year.

-His lawyers also are seeking to get his trial moved out of New York City because of a blizzard of pretrial publicity.
+The tweak to the case was intended to open the door for an actress to testify against Weinstein in a rape and sexual assault trial that had been scheduled to start on Sept.
+9.

+Weinstein was in and out of a Manhattan courthouse quickly to enter the plea.
+He didn't speak with reporters.

+Sciorra's lawyer, Gloria Allred, said she was willing to tell her story to bring Weinstein to justice.
+She criticized the defense team for saying they would try to get her testimony barred.

+"Why are they so afraid of having additional witnesses testify?" she said.

-Weinstein, 67, remains free on $1 million bail, has denied all accusations of non-consensual sex.
+Weinstein, 67, who's free on $1 million bail, has denied all accusations of non-consensual sex.

 Prosecutors can't charge Weinstein with the alleged attack on Sciorra because the accusation dates to 13 years before New York eliminated its statute of limitations for rape cases in 2006.
 But in court papers filed this month, they told the judge the indictment will give them a legal foundation to call the actress as a witness to strengthen the predatory sexual assault charge against Weinstein.

-Sciorra went public with her story in an article in The New Yorker in October 2017.
+The Associated Press generally does not name people who say they are victims of sexual assault, but Sciorra went public with her story in a story in The New Yorker in October 2017.

+Court papers filed by the defense called the attempt to make Sciorra a prosecution witness an "11th-hour maneuver" that "raises significant legal issues" and predicted it could delay the trial.

+Separately, defense attorneys are asking appeals court to move the trial case out of New York City because a "circus-like atmosphere" there fueled by news reports and social media posts.
+A decision on the request could come as early as Monday.

 Harvey Weinstein pleads not guilty to new indictment in sex assault case